timkley/tim-kleyersburg.de/articles/web-performance-for-nontech-people/index.md

 ### The metrics

-The following metrics where promoted to be much more important for your performance score than they have been previously.
+The following metrics where promoted to be much more important for your performance score than they have been before.

 **Largest Contentful Paint (LCP)**
 Measures perceived load speed and marks the point in the page load timeline when the page's main content has likely loaded.